Saturday Night's Main Event: Saturday Night's Main Event XXXIII

 Saturday Night's Main Event XXXIII took place July 15, 2006, from Dallas, Texas, at the American Airlines Center.
 The event drew 17,343 people, of which 14,500 were paid.
 The event aired live on NBC, and drew a 2.6 rating.
 This was the first series to feature the ECW brand, which was relaunched in June 2006.

-Jim Ross and Jerry Lawler are the commentators for Raw, Michael Cole and John Layfield are the commentators for SmackDown, and Joey Styles and Tazz are the commentators for ECW.
+Jim Ross and Jerry Lawler were the commentators for Raw, Michael Cole and John "Bradshaw" Layfield were the commentators for SmackDown, and Joey Styles and Tazz were the commentators for ECW.
 Justin Roberts was the ring announcer.